min2028/GuardNav/README.md

 > A Safe Route Planning App

 ### Overview:
-The Safe Route Planning App aims to provide users with a reliable and user-friendly navigation experience, prioritizing their safety by leveraging historic crime information.
+GuardNav aims to provide users with a reliable and user-friendly navigation experience, prioritizing their safety by leveraging historic crime information.
 With features like safe route planning, data visualization through heat maps, the app empowers users to make informed decisions while navigating Vancouver and ensures their confidence in reaching their destinations securely.

 >